highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/03.slot-machine-example/docs.md

     * **NOTE** that, in this example, a user could modify the colors of the unlocked reels to match just before the game ends, and thus force a payout.
 This example does not cover anti-cheat or anti-tampering methods for securing your slot machine or funds!
 * Moving spin handle
 * "Credits" display using Overlays to show credits available to player
-* More secure access to your AC script and pre-authorized transaction secrets (for example, using a local HTTP server)
+* More secure access to your pre-authorized transaction secrets (for example, using a local HTTP server)
 * Payout different amounts based on variable pay-in amounts
 * Payout with certified Marketplace items instead of HFC
 * You could use a database of credits instead of relying solely on Recent Economic Activity.
 If you just use Recent Economic Activity, then, if the AC script restarts, users may gain credits they shouldn't.